 1. Insects

 Insects form an important part of a monitor lizard's diet, especially for younger individuals.
 Suitable insects include crickets, mealworms, roaches, silkworms, and waxworms.
-Ensure that the insects are gut-loaded, meaning they have been fed a nutritious diet before being offered to your monitor lizard to enhance their nutritional value.
+Ensure the insects are gut‑loaded---fed a nutritious diet before being offered---to boost their nutritional value.

 Reading more: